 Third year medical students may elect to spend one or two weeks in ENT.
 Each student is assigned to a resident.

-- (Should the Tumor Board be canceled, students should request that the Department of Otolaryngology- Head and Neck Surgery offices page the chief resident.)
+- Every Monday morning at 7 A.M., you are expected to attend the Head and Neck Tumor Board.
+Should the Tumor Board be canceled, students should request that the Department of Otolaryngology- Head and Neck Surgery offices page the chief resident.

 Fourth-year medical students may elect to spend an entire four-week period in otolaryngology, participating in medical and surgical activities, patient care and, if desired, research projects.

 Student Limit: 4 at UNMC

 1 or 2 at VA Hospital by arrangement

 Semester Hours: 4